HeloiseS/Graphics/README.md

 `"From an original design by H. F Stevance / https://github.com/HeloiseS/infographics "`

 I hope that what I'm going to put here will be useful.
-Feel free to get in touch (see below)!
+Feel free to get in touch (see below) if you have any requests or suggestions!

 ## Upcoming work

-I've got some plans as to what I want to create in th future:
+I've got some plans as to what I want to create in the future:
  - "What's a Black Hole?"
  - "What's a Core Collapse Supernova?"
  - "What's a Thermonuclear Supernova?"
- - "What's a Star?"
  - "What's a Pulsar?"
- - etc...
+ - "What's Gravitational Waves?"

 ### Contact